ryanraposo/shard-projector/README.md

 # Getting Started

 ## Usage

-(*Pre-alpha*) Windows
+(*v0.1a*) Windows

-Requires a steamcmd installation of Don't Starve Dedicated Server!
+Requires a steamcmd installation of Don't Starve Together Dedicated Server!

 - Easy: Users can download Shard Projector from releases.
 No installation necessary.
 Unzip to a convenient location and run as expected.
 - Other: Building isn't necessary.
 Clone the repo and run with model.py as an entry point.
 Might need to install a few packages using pip.

+*Known issue: if server configuration folder is not located in (..Documents\Klei\DoNotStarveTogether) the server may fail to start.*

 (*Unstable*) Linux